 In newer homes, entry doors are usually up to hurricane strength standards.
 Many exterior doors, regardless of the home’s age, however, need reinforcement to handle strong winds.
 Installing a deadbolt is the best answer; if you don’t have one, it’s significantly more secure and effective, but even if you already have one, an additional bolt kit at the top and/or bottom of your doors will provide additional stability.

 Don’t forget your garage door, too.
 It’s traditionally the most vulnerable exterior door and easily overlooked.
-Reinforcement kits can be found at most home improvement stores for around $500 and are easily installed.
+Reinforcement kits can be found at most home improvement stores and are easily installed.

 Prepare your window covering